Nutrition & Food Science (NUFD)

 Prerequisite(s): NUFD 381 or NUFD 395.
 Restriction(s): Junior or Senior Standing.
 This course offers practical experience dealing with the principles of marketing, adult learning, helping skills, assessment, documentation, and evaluation as related to weight control and the role of food in promotion of a healthy lifestyle.
 Six hours of clinical experience is required.

-Prerequisite(s): NUFD 382.
+Prerequisite(s): NUFD 382 and NUFD 399.
 This course enables students to apply nutrition science to the prevention and treatment of human diseases and medical conditions.
 Nutrition assessment, diet modification, and specialized nutrition support, such as enteral and parenteral feeding, are covered.

 NUFD 492 Food Systems and Agribusiness Issues (3 credits)

-NUFD 496 Special Topics in Advanced Culinary Techniques (1-3 credits)
+NUFD 496 Special Topics in Health and Wellness (3 credits)

-Corequisite(s): NUFD 450.
-Prerequisite(s): NUFD 310.
-This course allows students to focus on prescient food and culinary issues that affect food production now and in the future.
+Prerequisite(s): Any 200-level NUFD course.
+This course allows students to focus on health and wellness issues.
 Students will learn how to critically assess upcoming issues through scholarly readings and seminars given by faculty and visiting professionals.
-May be repeated for a maximum of 9 credits.

 NUFD 501 Principles of Nutrition (3 credits)

-Restriction(s): Nutrition and Food Science MS majors only.
+Restriction(s): Nutrition and Food Science MS students only.
 Topics include advanced study of the biochemical and physiological aspects of human nutrition with emphasis on vitamins, minerals, lipids, protein, carbohydrates, water and energy.
+Students that have taken NUFD 382 may not take NUFD 501.

 NUFD 505 Research in Nutrition and Food Science (3 credits)